PSCSW Clinical Book Discussion Program presents:

-FOR NEW JERSEY SOCIAL WORKERS: This program is approved for clinical credits.
+FOR NEW JERSEY SOCIAL WORKERS: This program is approved for clinical or social and cultural competence credits.
 Attendance at programs or courses given at state and national social work association conferences, where the criteria for membership is an academic degree in social work, are a valid source of continuing education credit (N.J.A.C.
 13:44G-6.4(c)4).

 PSCSW Members - Before you begin any registration, you must log in to the website to pay the member rate.
 If you register without logging in, you will pay at the nonmember rate.
 If you need assistance logging in, please contact the PSCSW office at: firstname.lastname@example.org.